 Simply chop your veggies into bite-sized serving, clean your shrimp if needed, and make your stir fry sauce.
 Store everything in the fridge separately until you’re ready to cook.
 This makes weeknight dinners extra quick, and you’ll save so much time!

 With no further due this Easy Shrimp Stir Fry is a quick and easy dish that is perfect for a weeknight meal.
-It’s also a healthy, low-carb, and a delicious option that’ll sure please everyone at the table.
+It’s such a delicious option that’ll sure please everyone at the table.

 What do you love in your stir fry?
 Leave a comment bellow!